openjdk/jdk/doc/testing.md

 the SCTP tests will be skipped.
 If you want to enable the SCTP tests, you should install the SCTP library before run the tests.

-For apt-based distributions (Debian, Ubuntu, etc), try this:
+For distributions using the .deb packaging format and the apt tool (such as Debian, Ubuntu, etc.), try this:

 ```
 sudo apt install libsctp1
+sudo modprobe sctp
+lsmod | grep sctp
 ```

-For rpm-based distributions (Fedora, Red Hat, etc), try this:
+For distributions using the .rpm packaging format and the dnf tool (such as Fedora, Red Hat, etc.), try this:

 ```
 sudo dnf install -y lksctp-tools